tifflaujoa/codepath_assignments/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

-I used the GCP and in the Google Cloud Shell typed the commands to install a virtual machine instance.
+I used GCP and in the Google Cloud Shell typed the commands to install a virtual machine instance.
 I created the MHN Admin and set up the firewall rules for that instance.

 <img src="mhn-admin.gif">